 The vegan recipe is flavorful and super easy to make.
 For making these crackers, you need almond or whole wheat flour, white vinegar, salt, and aquafaba.
 Mix together, then, using a pinwheel, you can cut them into the shapes your kid likes and make them thin and crispy before baking.
 You can also use a fork to make old-time holes in the crackers.

 29. Smoked vegetable sushi rolls

 If there is leftover rice, you can use it for this vegan sushi snack that kids will simply love.
-You would need smoked tofu, peppers, toasted nori, and avocado, rice vinegar combined with sushi rice, and your low-calorie snack is ready.
+You would need smoked tofu, peppers, toasted nori, and sliced avocado, rice vinegar combined with sushi rice, and your low-calorie snack is ready.
 Equally loved by adults, you can have it in brunch or evenings.

 30. Avocado crackers

 The healthy snack will bring instant satisfaction and a smile to your kid’s face.
 For this zesty, salty snack, you need freshly made guacamole from avocado and crispbread.
 You can top it with salsa and cilantro to add a refreshing flavor.
 You will see in no time the snack will disappear from the table.

 The beverage snack is super healthy and hydrating.
 With fresh flavors of strawberries, lemon juice, orange juice, and some honey, you can create this refreshing beverage for hot summer days.
 Your children will love this cool and colorful snack.